-When Canada and Mexico reciprocate by raising tariffs on intermediates, production in Canada and Mexico declines with increasing costs, while production in the US rises as there is less substitution by US consumers towards cheaper foreign goods.
-The rise in tariffs on final consumption (and investment) wearing apparel from Mexico, and to a lesser extent Canada, raises US production as US consumers' preferences for Canadian and Mexican final wearing apparel decrease and move towards domestic and imported final wearing apparel from the rest of the world.
-Mexican production of final wearing apparel also falls, as demand by the US falls.
+The rise in tariffs on final consumption (and investment) wearing apparel from Mexico, and to a lesser extent Canada, raises US production by 0.25 percent (column VI, Table 7) as US consumers' preferences for Canadian and Mexican final wearing apparel decrease and move towards domestic and imported final wearing apparel from the rest of the world.
+Mexican production of final wearing apparel falls by -8.91 percent (column VI, Table 9), as demand by the US falls.
 Since exports are relatively small, the decline in US exports caused by the decline in exports of intermediate inputs to Mexico and the real appreciation, do not outweigh the increase in domestic sales for final wearing apparel and US production rises.
-When Canada and Mexico reciprocate by raising tariffs on final goods, production falls in all three NAFTA countries as demand for Mexican final goods and US intermediates falls and consumers purchase more wearing apparel from the rest of the world.
+When Canada and Mexico reciprocate by raising tariffs on final goods, production falls in all three NAFTA countries (column VIII) as demand for Mexican final goods and US intermediates falls and consumers purchase more wearing apparel from the rest of the world.
+Overall US production rise by 0.52 percent, while Mexican and Canadian production fall considerably by -12.18 percent and -4.14 percent, respectively (column I, Table 8 and Table 9).